We Tested 11 Soaker Hoses—Our Favorite Will Save You Time in the Garden

 Pressure Rating

-Many soaker hoses don’t come with pressure ratings, but water pressure, measured in pounds per square inch (psi), is still worth considering.
-The longer and broader the soaker hose, the more water pressure it’ll need to evenly distribute water to the holes at the end of the hose, so it may require the user’s outdoor spigot to produce water up to 50 psi—but that’s relatively rare.
-On the flip side, a short, thin vinyl hose might not withstand that much water pressure; it might be better suited to just 20 psi of pressure.
+Many soaker hoses don’t come with pressure ratings, but water pressure, measured in pounds per square inch (PSI), is still worth considering.
+The longer and broader the soaker hose, the more water pressure it’ll need to evenly distribute water to the holes at the end of the hose, so it may require the user’s outdoor spigot to produce water up to 50 PSI—but that’s relatively rare.
+On the flip side, a short, thin vinyl hose might not withstand that much water pressure; it might be better suited to just 20 PSI of pressure.
 In general, soaker hoses made from polyurethane, PVC, and rubber will withstand higher pressure than those made from vinyl.

 Rather than worrying about the water pressure at the spigot, which, in most cases, is adequate to run a soaker hose, experiment a bit when first using the hose.
 After laying out a soaker hose and before covering it with mulch, turn on the water—just a bit—and see if it’s enough for water to seep out of the holes at the far end of the hose.
 If it isn’t, gradually increase the water pressure at the spigot until water comes out of the holes.
 Once it does, make a mental note of how far the faucet was turned and use similar pressure each time.

-Most soaker hoses require relatively low pressure—around or less than 20 psi—to produce even water distribution.
+Most soaker hoses require relatively low pressure—around or less than 20 PSI—to produce even water distribution.
 Once the hose is pressurized, it will remain filled with minimal additional water pressure.

 Backflow

-While relatively rare, anytime a spigot is in the “on” position and a hose (or more likely an underground sprinkler system) is pressurized, there’s a chance the water will backflow from the pressured hose or sprinkling system into the spigot.
+While relatively rare, anytime a spigot is in the “on” position and a hose (or more likely an underground sprinkler system) is pressurized, there’s a chance the water will backflow from the pressured hose or sprinkler system into the spigot.
 This can only occur when the spigot is turned on.
 When it’s in the “off” position, no water can flow in or out.

 The water inside a soaker hose is not considered “potable,” meaning it could be contaminated from soil or fertilizers that entered the hose through its weep holes, making it unsuitable for drinking.
 To prevent backflow contamination, users can install a backflow preventer between the spigot and the hose, which will prevent water in the hose from entering the home’s water supply system.
 Backflow preventers are simple, inexpensive attachments that usually run less than $10 and are well worth the peace of mind they offer the user.